Tony George

 Anton Hulman "Tony" George (born December 30, 1959) is the former Chairman, President, and CEO of the Indianapolis Motor Speedway and Hulman & Company, serving from 1989 to 2009.
 He was also formerly on the Board of Directors of both entities.
 He founded the Indy Racing League and co-owned Vision Racing and currently co-owns Ed Carpenter Racing.

 George is the grandson of Tony Hulman, who purchased the Indianapolis Motor Speedway at the end of World War II, and Mary Fendrich Hulman.
 He is the son of Mari Hulman George.
-George is a former driver, having competed in the 1989 Indy Lights championship, finishing 12th in points and capturing 5 top-tens.
+George is a former driver, having competed in the 1989 Indy Lights championship, finishing 12th in points and capturing five top-tens.

 Indianapolis Motor Speedway Leadership

 Tony George became president and CEO of the Indianapolis Motor Speedway Corporation after the death of Joe Cloutier in 1989.

 During his first few years as Speedway head, he oversaw new projects such as an infield road-circuit, Tower Terrace Suites, pit lane reconstruction (including the addition of a warm-up lane requested by many influential Speedway alumni), and a control tower.

 Before George's arrival, the Indianapolis Motor Speedway (or "the Speedway") traditionally had only one race: the Indianapolis 500.
 He changed that with the announcement that a NASCAR race would be held at the Speedway.
 The Brickyard 400 made its debut on August 6, 1994, with Jeff Gordon taking the checkered flag.
-Many Indianapolis purists despise stock car racing at the most famous circuit in North American open-wheel lore.
-Some fans believe the configuration of the Indianapolis Motor Speedway, as well as the diamond cutting of the track surface makes it a poor facility for stock car racing, traditionally exhibited on high banked ovals.